 Revenue already adjusted - Refunds automatically deducted

-The lost revenue from refunds is automatically substracted from the overall revenue, though this is not specifically displayed within the top revenue chart.
+The lost revenue from refunds is automatically subtracted from the overall revenue, though this is not specifically displayed within the top revenue chart.

-The lost revenue will be attributed to the day of the orignal order, which is the correct way to look at refunds accounting-wise.
+The lost revenue will be attributed to the day of the original order, which is the correct way to look at refunds accounting-wise.

 This is contrary to the Seller Central's refund reports, which attribute refunds to the day of Amazon's payback transaction.